nbeaver/why-linux-is-better/README.rst

 Debugging habits.
 -----------------

-By `requiring`_ or encouraging `reboots`_ for installing software or changing configuration, Windows encourages bad habits such as restarting software to make a bug go away, or avoiding using parts of an application as a work-around, rather than reproducing and reporting bugs.
+By `requiring`_ or encouraging `reboots`_
+for installing software or changing configuration, Windows encourages bad habits such as restarting software to make a bug go away, or avoiding using parts of an application as a work-around, rather than reproducing and reporting bugs.

 .. _requiring: http://www.howtogeek.com/182817/htg-explains-why-does-windows-want-to-reboot-so-often/
 .. _reboots: http://www.howtogeek.com/howto/31204/why-do-application-installs-make-you-reboot-and-close-other-apps/

-In the long run, this hurts both proprietary and open-source software running on Windows.
+In the long run,
+this hurts both proprietary and open-source software on the Windows platform.
 It is also one reason why developing solely for Windows because of the larger user base may not always be a good choice.

 --------
 Malware.
 --------

 In principle, Linux and Windows users are equally `susceptible to malware`_.
-Android, for example, runs on the Linux kernel, and there is plenty of malware written that targets it.
+Android, for example, runs on the Linux kernel, and there is plenty of malware that targets it.

 .. http://www.linux.org/threads/android-malware.7836/
 .. http://www.firstpost.com/business/gunpoder-new-android-malware-targets-users-not-residing-china-2339516.html

 In practice, though, Windows users are `more likely`_ to inadvertently install malware, primarily because of the way they install non-malicious software (see `notes on package management`_).
 Requiring every computer user to do the work of package maintainers is harmful in a variety of ways;
-it tends to encourage a cargo-cult mentality to security instead of systematic root-cause analysis.
+it tends to encourage a cargo-cult mentality toward security instead of systematic root-cause analysis.

 .. _susceptible to malware: http://www.linux.com/learn/tutorials/284124-myth-busting-is-linux-immune-to-viruses
 .. _more likely: http://unix.stackexchange.com/questions/2751/the-myths-about-malware-in-unix-linux